microsoft/azure_arc/azure_arc_sqlsrv_jumpstart/docs/vmware_terraform_winsrv.md

 ## Azure SQL Assessment

 Now that you have both the server and SQL projected as Azure Arc resources, the last step is complete the initiation of the SQL Assessment run.

 * On the SQL Azure Arc resource, click on "Environment Health" followed by clicking the "Download configuration script".

-Since the *LogonScript* run in the deployment step took care of deploying and installing the required binaries, you safety ignore and delete the downloaded *AddSqlAssessment.ps1* file.
+Since the *LogonScript* run in the deployment step took care of deploying and installing the required binaries, you can safely and delete the downloaded *AddSqlAssessment.ps1* file.

 Clicking the "Download configuration script" will simply send a REST API call to the Azure portal which will make "Step3" available and will result with a grayed-out "View SQL Assessment Results" button.

 ![](../img/vmware_terraform_winsrv/20.jpg)